MwalaTimothy/esp32c3-ibeacon-gateway/README.md

 # ESP32-C3 iBeacon Gateway - Carenuity Restaurant

 A professional ESP32-C3 based iBeacon gateway system designed specifically for restaurant environments.
-This device creates a Bluetooth Low Energy (BLE) beacon that customers can use to connect to restaurant services with their smartphones.
+This device creates a Bluetooth Low Energy (BLE) beacon that customers can use to connect their smartphones to restaurant services.

 ##  Features